The Importance of Regular DEXA Scans for Bone Health

 Early Detection of Osteoporosis

 Osteoporosis is a condition characterized by weak, brittle bones that are prone to fractures.
-The disease often does not show any noticeable symptoms until a fracture occurs.
+The disease often does not show noticeable symptoms until a fracture occurs.
 This makes regular monitoring crucial.

 Monitoring Bone Health Over Time